We blend world-class coaching with a friendly and inviting traditional camp setting to guide girls to discover their greatness on and off the field.

 Development through Meaningful Relationships

 At the beginning of the week, all athletes are placed into one of our four training groups.
 Each training group of approximately 30-40 players works with the same 4-5 coaches throughout the week.
 These coaches, led by a Master Coach, provide each player with consistent instruction and individualized skill development.
 Both coaches and players benefit from getting to know one another, and they form meaningful relationships, which, combined with an elite training environment, yield extraordinary results.
-Indeed, 98% of last summer’s BSA athletes reported improvement in their soccer.
+Indeed, over the past two summers, 98% of BSA athletes have reported improvement in their soccer.

 The Goalkeeper Track is offered to both new and experienced goalkeepers at every session.
 Goalkeepers step away from their training group for at least one, 45-minute keeper-specific training session each day.
 During these sessions, goalkeepers work with our dedicated keeper staff on techniques like positioning, catching, diving and distribution.
 Goalkeepers train as field players during all other soccer sessions to develop necessary foot skills.
-Goalkeepers and field players are mixed in the cabins, at mealtimes, and during elective activities.
 To train as a goalkeeper at the Academy this summer, indicate “Goalkeeping Track” on your Camper Application.